Simplifying Dependent Reductions in the Polyhedral Model: Example

+\Cref{fig:correctoptdiagram} presents two diagrams, corresponding to an intermediate step and the result of a correct application of ST, respectively.

-Instead of using the correct reuse vector $[1, 0]^T$, this application uses the vector $[-1, 0]^T$.
-This vector maps iteration instances $[i, j]$ to instances $[i-1, j]$.
-The organization of the diagram \Cref{fig:sminus1} shows a mapping from the red shaded polyhedron the green shaded polyhedron, with each solid blue arrow represents the mapping between instances of the corresponding polyhedron.
-The green polygons outlined in red circles are the intersection of the two polyhedrons.
-Note that because the reuse vector has property that the evaluation of the reduction body $A[j]$ are the same for any two points in the same row, the evaluation of a reduction over any column $\textit{col}$ in this intersection triangle must have the same value as the evaluation of a reduction over the column to the left of $\textit{col}$.
-Therefore the intersection part of the domain will be eliminated by ST, by reusing previously computed reductions (i.e. compute $B[i]$ from $B[i-1]$ by incrementalizing using points not in the intersection). \Cref{fig:sminus1dep} shows the pruned digram from \Cref{fig:sminus1}.
-The top polyhedron now has the red circles at the rightmost column and the green polygon dots along the hypotenuse of the shifted domain.
-Note that the hypotenuse is restricited to the domain of projected domain of the reduction and does not include the point $[i, j] = [-1, 0]$.
+\Cref{fig:s1} presents the intermediate step of ST. In this step, the algorithm chooses a reuse vector and shifts the reduction statement's iteration domain along the vector. \Cref{fig:s1} illustrates the shift along a correct reuse vector, $[1, 0]^\transpose$, which maps iteration instances $[i, j]$ (round dots in the crosshatched polyhedron) to instances $[i+1, j]$ (triangles in the dot-shaded polyhedron).
+Each solid arrow represents the mapping from an instance in the polyhedron with round dots to its counterpart in the polyhedron with triangles.
+The triangles outlined in round dots (i.e. overlapped triangles and round dots) are the points corresponding to redundant computations.
+Specifically, because the reuse vector has the property that the evaluations of the reduction's body, $A[j]$, are the same for any two points in the same row, the evaluation of a reduction over any column $\textit{col}$ in this intersection must have the same value as the evaluation of a reduction over the column to the left of $\textit{col}$.
+ST therefore eliminates this intersection part of the domain by reusing previously computed reductions (i.e. computes $B[i]$ from $B[i-1]$ by incrementally using points not in the intersection).

+\Cref{fig:s1dep} presents the result of ST, where ST has eliminated the redundant computations. \Cref{fig:s1dep} corresponds to the resulting polyhedron and dependences after ST eliminates redundant computations.
+Specifically, each instance in the intersection of the two polyhedrons has been eliminated, along with its induced dependences.

-Point $d$ and the red circles column in the top polyhedron in \Cref{fig:sminus1dep} correspond to the reduction that initializes \textsf{B[N-1]} in \Cref{eq:scan-opt-rev-init}.
-All points in the middle polyhedron except $d$ then correspond to \Cref{eq:scan-opt-rev-update}, i.e., each \textsf{B[i]} is computed by subtracting the successor point \textsf{B[i+1]} by \textsf{A[i]}.
-Dependencies in \Cref{fig:sminus1dep} are preserved from \Cref{fig:sminus1}, with the newly introduced dependency along the reuse vector in the middle polyhedron, which is represented by solid orange arrows pointing to the left.
-However, as mentioned in \Cref{sec:introduction}, \Cref{fig:sminus1dep}'s dependencies form cycles; for instance, points $a, b, c, d$ forms a cycle.
-Therefore, the transformed program in \Cref{fig:sminus1dep} does not have a valid schedule, and consequently the application of ST along the reuse vector with mapping $[i, j] \rightarrow [i-1, j]$ produces an incorrect optimization. \paragraph{Correct Optimization}
+To map \Cref{fig:s1dep} to \Cref{eq:scan-opt}: the point $a$ in the middle polyhedron and the point $b$ in the top polyhedron in \Cref{fig:s1dep} correspond to the reduction that initializes $B[0]$ in \Cref{eq:scan-opt-init}.
+All points in the middle polyhedron except $a$ then correspond to \Cref{eq:scan-opt-update}, i.e., each $B[i]$ is computed by adding the predecessor point $B[i-1]$ with $A[i]$.